-Membership of the Pensions Sub-Committee
+4. Membership of the Pensions Committee

-The membership of the Pensions Sub-Committee is a minimum of 5 elected Members on a politically proportionate basis who will elect a Chair and Vice Chair.
-All elected Members have voting rights on the Committee and two voting members of the Committee are required to be able to deem the meeting quorate.
+The Council decides the composition and makes appointments to the Pensions Committee.
+Currently the membership of the Pensions Committee is a minimum of 5 elected Members from Hackney Council on a politically proportionate basis and the Pensions Committee will elect a Chair and Vice Chair.
+All Hackney Council elected Members have voting rights on the Committee and two voting members of the Committee are required to be able to deem the meeting quorate.

 In addition there are two co-opted non-voting members representing employer and Scheme member interests.
-Although the co-opted representatives do not have voting rights they are treated as equal members of the Committee, they have access to all Committee papers, officers, meetings and training as if they were Council Members and have the opportunity to contribute to the decision making process.
+Although the co-opted representatives do not have voting rights they are treated as equal members of the Committee, they have access to all Committee Advisers, officers, meetings and training as if they were Council Members and have the opportunity to contribute to the decision making process.
 Voting rights are restricted to elected Members as they are deemed to be fulfilling the role of Trustees as the Pension Fund with all the legal responsibilities that this entails, it was not felt appropriate to apply the same legal definition to the lay members of the Committee and hence their role as non-voting members.

-Members of the Pensions Sub-Committee are required to declare any interests that they have in relation to the Pension Fund or items on the agenda at the commencement of the meeting.
+Members of the Pensions Committee, including co-opted members, are required to declare any interests that they have in relation to the Pension Fund or items on the agenda at the commencement of the meeting.